 Welcome to the Writing Center!

-The Writing Center provides services to our traditional undergraduate students at the Kirkland Campus.
-It is staffed by trained tutors currently enrolled at the Kirkland campus.
+The Writing Center tutors our traditional undergraduate students at the Kirkland campus.

 The Graduate/CAPS Writing Center provides services to our Graduate, CAPS, and extension campuses.
 This center is staffed by a professional tutor specifically allocated to this student population.